 In order to make sure that the kitchen is safe and sanitary at all times, tenants will be required to complete a Kitchen Use form indicating that all areas have been inspected by the tenant and found to be clean and equipment in working order for following tenants.
 Reports will be completed and turned in the day of use.

-All food products produced for commercial resale must meet the approval of the KCC manager.
+All food products produced for commercial resale must meet the approval of the KCC General Manager.
 All products must be processed, labeled, packaged, and warehoused according to the Food Code of the state of Wisconsin, local codes and FDA standards.
 Copies of all labels must be included in the on-site tenant file.

 Sourcing of all ingredients and packaging used in the production of foods for retail distribution at the KCC facility must be identified and filed at the kitchen facility in the on-site tenant file.